radiantlogic-devops/docker-compose/03-external-zk/README.md

 > Following usage command have been tested on docker version `20.10.8` & docker-compose version `1.29.2`

-Once the containers are up check on port 18080 of the docker host `http://<DOCKER-HOST IP-ADDRESS OR HOST-NAME>:18080/commands/is_read_only` to see zookeeper ensemble is in read-write mode
+Once the containers are up, Check on port 18080 of the docker host `http://<DOCKER-HOST IP-ADDRESS OR HOST-NAME>:18080/commands/is_read_only` to see zookeeper ensemble is in read-write mode

 Here is example output
 ```